kyma-project/kyma/docs/getting-started/08-connect-external-application.md

 ### Expose events in the Namespace

-To expose events in the `orders-service` Namespace, first create an ApplicationMapping CR to bind an application to the Namespace.
+To expose events in the `orders-service` Namespace, first create an ApplicationMapping CR to bind the application to the Namespace.
 Then, provision the Events API in the Namespace using the ServiceInstance CR.

 Follow these steps: